Pink Lady Applesauce

 - Place all of the ingredients in a medium saucepan.
 Bring to a boil over medium heat, and reduce heat slightly.
 Cover and cook 30 minutes, or until the apples are very soft.
 Mash with a potato masher or the back of a spoon until the apple sauce is the consistency you desire.
 Serve and enjoy!

-Adapted from Eldress Bertha's Applesauce in Cooking Light Magazine.
+- Adapted from Cooking Light Magazine.